Very Sad News - Professor Sir Peter Lachmann FRS FMedSci

 Peter helped produce the Royal Society's first report on GM crops in 1998.
 The report, Genetically Modified Plants for Food Use, outlined the benefits of GM plants in agriculture, medicine, food quality and safety, nutrition and health, especially in alleviating food shortage in third-world countries.
 He remained a vocal proponent of the defence of reason and scepticism in scientific academia, as well as on other topics that extend from vaccine scares to stem cell technology and to alternative medicine.

 Peter was also a bee keeper and this interest led to an interest in the evolution of group behaviour in both bees and humans.
-In 2019 he published a provocative monograph 'Why Mankind Has Needed Religion Whereas Bees Have Not' with a Foreword by Rowan Williams, arguing that religious prescriptions provide the building blocks for the cultural revolution of distinct human moral communities.
+In 2019 he published a provocative monograph 'Why Mankind Has Needed Religion Whereas Bees Have Not' with a Foreword by Rowan Williams, arguing that religious prescriptions provide the building blocks for the cultural evolution of distinct human moral communities.
 He was a member of the Norwegian Academy of Science and Letters, Foreign Fellow of the Indian National Science Academy (1997) and Honorary Foreign Member Czech Academy of Medicine (2012).